Which Photo Editing Software Is Best for Beginners?

 - Pop-up tips on tools - Everyone needs a prompt or two when they first start using something.
 So pop-up hints make the use of new and unfamiliar tools a lot easier and, dare we say it, even enjoyable.

 PhotoWorks is a photo editor developed for users of all skill levels.
 On the surface, it looks like modest software, but in reality it packs some serious tools that even more advanced and expensive photo editors might get jealous of.
 Its content-aware AI performs the most complex and time-consuming editing routine, saving your time.
 There are also various color grading instruments like Curves, Tone Mapping, 3D LUT presets.
 If you are in for photo montages, you’ll appreciate a variety of features PhotoWorks has to offer, including, but not limited to easy background change and image overlay.

 If your primary interest is in portrait photography, then PhotoWorks will become your biggest asset.
 Its portrait beautifying module makes photo retouching a one-click thing.
 In just a click, you can smooth out the skin, erase signs of aging, get rid of blemishes and face shine, and whiten the teeth.
 If you want to go beyond regular portrait editing, you are sure to enjoy face and body sculpting features.
 And that’s not all post-processing tricks you can perform with PhotoWorks.
 It also allows you to erase odd objects, fix perspective flaws, and boost colors with built-in presets and filters.

 - Content-aware automatic correction

 - Easy photo background change

-PhotoWorks is compatible with Windows 10, 8, 7, Vista, and XP.
+PhotoWorks is compatible with Windows 11, 10, 8, 7, Vista, and XP, as well as macOS 12 and higher.
 The price for this intelligent photo editor for beginners starts at $19.25.